CKMurison/Databases1/tables/two_table_design_recipe.md

 Put the different nouns in this table.
 Replace the example with your own nouns.

 Record	Properties
-students	name
+posts,	title, content
-cohorts	name starting_date
+comments,  content, names
-Name of the first table (always plural): students
+Name of the first table (always plural): posts

-Column names: name
+Column posts: title, content

-Name of the second table (always plural): cohorts
+Name of the second table (always plural): comments

-Column names: name, starting_date
+Column comments: content, names

 3. Decide the column types.